alexander-kastil/m365-copilot/demos/readme.md

-# Developing AI enabled Solutions and Copilots for Microsoft 365 & Microsoft Teams
+# Developing AI Agents and Copilots for Microsoft 365

 This workshop is designed to provide a hands-on experience for developers to learn how to build AI solutions using the Teams AI Library for Microsoft Teams as well as plugins and extensions for Copilot for Microsoft 365.
 It also prepares for the following Applied Skills: